7855043409/airesume-screening-system/README.md

 ## Limitations

 - Resume quality affects the accuracy of extracted information.
-- Experience and education scoring are based on the implemented screening logic.
+- Experience and education scoring depend on the implemented screening logic.
 - Semantic similarity measures contextual similarity but does not replace human evaluation.
 - LLM reasoning depends on API availability and account quota.
 - The system should be used as a recruitment assistance tool rather than an autonomous hiring decision-maker.
-- Candidate ranking should be reviewed by a human recruiter before making final hiring decisions.
+- Candidate rankings should be reviewed by a human recruiter before making final hiring decisions.

 ---